 Our two cents: As you can see from the quote above, Brandenburg folks know what they are doing, and the design choices in their product seem very well-grounded.

 The battery has a 2400mAh capacity and can run for 4-5 hours on a single charge—plenty of time.
-The time the battery lasts will vary based on the pressure applied.
+The battery’s lifespan will vary depending on the pressure applied.

-If you prefer the latest tech or more proven devices without the horse logo, here are some great picks that may interest you.
+If you prefer the latest tech or more proven horse massage therapy without the brandenburg horse logo, here are some great picks that may interest you.
 If you are one of our regular readers, this is probably not the first time you have read about them.

-While Ekrin Athletics may not describe themselves as equine massage makers, our tests showed this device would be a great choice for a horse massage gun.
+While Ekrin Athletics may not describe themselves as equine massager makers, our tests showed this device would be a great choice for horse massage therapy.

-We already know what it can do for humans, and we are pretty certain your horse will also enjoy it.
+We already know what it can do for humans, and we are pretty sure your horse will also enjoy it.

 UPDATE: Actually, we are not guessing.
-Since we published this article, many of our readers purchased this device and given us positive feedback.
+Since we published this article, many of our readers have purchased the device and provided us with positive feedback.
 For example, one happy horse owner, Phyllis, recently sent photos of her horse, Tucker, enjoying a massage using the B37.

-Now, let’s take a look at the device itself.
+Now, let’s take a look at the equirelease massage gun reviews.
 We’ve got a video from our tests.
 You can see what comes with it, how it works, and how it sounds.
 We also tried to stall it on each gear to show its power.

 So, from this hands-on experience, here’s what stood out about the Ekrin device.

-For starters, this gun has better ergonomics than the product we have seen above.
+For starters, this equi massage gun has better ergonomics than the product we have seen at the top.
 The 15-degree angled handle allows for a natural grip.
-It’s also a stylishly made gun you will be proud to own.
+It’s also a stylishly made massager you will be proud to own.

 When it comes to the amplitude (stroke length), 12mm is what we like to call a sweet spot.
-It’s not too vibrational and not too aggressively punchy, either.
-This also translates to lower noise because low/medium amplitude guns, like Ekrin or Brandenburg above, generally tend to be quieter than their high-amplitude counterparts.
+It’s neither too vibrational nor too aggressively punchy, either.
+This also translates to lower noise because low/medium amplitude massagers, like Ekrin or Brandenburg above, generally tend to be quieter than their high-amplitude counterparts.

-It also comes with a lifetime warranty and great customer support.
-We are unsure about equine massage therapy advice, but we are certain Ekrin will provide great support for device-related queries.
+It also comes with a lifetime warranty and excellent customer support.
+We can’t provide much guidance on equine massage therapy, but we are certain Ekrin will offer outstanding support for device-related queries.

-In our lineup of tests, the Lifepro Sonic LX emerged as a versatile option for humans and horses.
+In our lineup of tests, the Lifepro Sonic LX proved to be a versatile option for humans and particularly for myofascial release in horses.
 It is from a proven brand and has great features.

-The Lifepro Sonic LX massager has a similar design (T-shape) to the equine-brand massage guns but promises better quality.
+The Lifepro Sonic LX massager has a similar design (T-shape) to the Brandenburg equine massage gun but promises better quality.

-Speaking of quality, it has a 12mm amplitude and 33 lbs of stall force.
-It’s not the reckoning force that Ekrin B37 is, but it has slightly more power than both equine brand massage guns.
+Speaking of quality, it has a 12mm amplitude and a 33 lbs of stall force.
+It’s not the reckoning force that Ekrin B37 is, but it has slightly more power than some equine massage guns.

 It comes with 10 massage heads, which will work just as well on your horse – there are 3 metallic ones.